rbala1111/Practical-Machine-Learning/Practical-MachineLearning-Writeup.md

 plot(rfFit, ylim = c(0.9, 1))
 imp <- varImp(rfFit)$importance
 imp$max <- apply(imp, 1, max)
-imp <- imp[order(imp$max, decreasing = T),
+imp <- imp[order(imp$max, decreasing = T), ]
+print(plot(varImp(rfFit, scale = FALSE)))
 ```
+![alt text] [plot2]

+[plot2]: "variable-importance.PNG"

 The random forests algorithm generated a very accurate model with accuracy close to 1.
 Compared to boosting model, this model generally has better performance in terms of accuracy as we see from the plots.

-![alt text] [plot2]
+![alt text] [plot3]

-[plot2]: "./RF-Plot.PNG"
+[plot3]: "RF-Plot.PNG"

 # Cross Validation
 Since a boosting and random forest models subsample the training data and covariates several times and averages the results of the multiple trees produced, it is essentially is doing a form of cross validation.
 Having achieved the primary goal of the model to be able to predict the classifications of the "pml-testing.csv" cases, there was no need to do cross validation for this purpose.